eclipse-tractusx/tractusx-edc/docs/development/mock-edc.md

 ## 2. Intended audience

-Developers who build their applications and systems based on EDC, and interact with EDC through the Management API can use the Mock-EDC to decrease friction by not having to spin up and configure a fully-fledged connector runtime.
+Developers who build their applications and systems based on EDC, and interact with EDC through the Management API can use the Mock-Connector to decrease friction by not having to spin up and configure a fully-fledged connector runtime.

 Developers who plan to work with (Tractus-X) EDC in another way, like directly using its Maven artifacts, or even by implementing a DSP protocol head are kindly redirected to